Ketone Supplement for Alcohol Consumption Effects

 The trial requires participants to refrain from using psychoactive medications or any medications that might affect the study results within 24 hours of the alcohol lab procedures.
 If you are currently taking medications that could interfere with the study or make participation hazardous, you may not be eligible to participate.

-Is the ketone supplement safe for human use?
+Is there any evidence suggesting that the ketone supplement is likely to be safe for humans?

 Corinde Wiers, PhD